 Named after the Battle of Trafalgar, the square is home to Nelson’s Column, the Fourth Plinth, and four Landseer’s Lions.
 On the north side of the square, the National Gallery presents more than 2,000 exhibits originated in Western Europe.
 Ample restaurants and cafes surround Trafalgar Square, ensuring that you have the best lunch you can possibly get in London.

 A short 15-minute walk from Trafalgar Square takes you to Big Ben, the London’s most famous landmark.
 Located in the Elizabeth Tower at the north end of the Houses of Parliament, the prominent tower clock is worldwide known for its accuracy.

 Unfortunately, tours of the tower are available only for residents of the United Kingdom.
 But even the locals must reached out to the Members of Parliament with a written request to schedule a private tour.

 Palace of Westminster

-Your 24 hours in London can’t be complete without seeing London Bridge, one of the most famous and oldest bridges in the world.
-Interestingly, there were a few bridges called London Bridge in history of the city.
-The current bridge was installed in 1973.
+Your first day in London can’t be complete without seeing the London Bridge, one of the most famous and oldest bridges in the world.
+Interestingly, throughout its history, the city has owned a few bridges called the London Bridge.
+The current structure was installed in 1973.

 How can you talk about the bridges without first mentioning the River Thames?
 The second longest river in the United Kingdom, it’s an integral part of London and London’s lifestyle.
-Traditionally, numerous art galleries, museums, attractions, pubs, and restaurant cluster around the river entertaining London’s visitors from all over the world.
-Additionally, the sightseeing boat tours and leisurely strolls along the river banks are two of the favorite activities when spending 24 hours in this part of London.
+Traditionally, numerous art galleries, museums, attractions, pubs, and restaurants have clustered around the river, entertaining locals and visitors from all over the world.

 Visiting all these landmarks of London in 24 hours is quite an accomplishment.
-Now you can hop off your tour bus or stay right here to enjoy another round of top attractions of the city.
+Now you can hop off your tour bus or stay for another round of the city’s top attractions.